lmcinnes/umap/doc/embedding_space.rst

-highlights the limitations of this approach (we really need a suitable parameterisation), and some potential approaches to get around this: we can use an alternative parameterisation for the embedding, and then transform the data into the the desired representation.
+highlights the limitations of this approach (we really need a suitable parameterisation), and some potential approaches to get around this: we can use an alternative parameterisation for the embedding, and then transform the data into the desired representation.